 A sharp is a semitone higher.
 This is one fret higher on a guitar (moving towards the bridge).
 A flat is a semitone lower.
 This is a fret lower on the guitar (moving towards the head).

-In electric guitar lessons, you’ll definitely learn about using power chords or fifth chords.
+In electric guitar lessons near me, you’ll definitely learn about using power chords or fifth chords.
 These are used frequently in rock music chord progressions and can be played anywhere on the neck, which is great for beginners.

 Power chords are simple chords as they use just two notes whereas other chords can use up to six.
 They aren’t as rich as some other chords but they’re interesting for playing songs with a certain sound.